 High school students requiring English language support are placed in an EAL class.
-Newcomer Canadian students, Visiting International Students and Rotary International Students are able to receive this support as dictated by the results of their intake language assessments.
+Newcomer Canadian students, Visiting International Students and Rotary International Students are able to receive this support as dictated by the results of their intake language and numeracy assessments.

 When determining programming for students; language ability, placement at grade level age appropriately and prior schooling are all considered.
 Students of all cultures, languages, abilities and religions are welcome and respected in all Anglophone East District Schools.

 60 Parlee Drive – Room 202

 Registration hours are from 9:00am until noon – Monday through Friday *by appointment only.

 Note: a parent or legal guardian must accompany the student when registering.